manoelbritto/Data_Engineering_PostgreSQL/README.md

 And a Jupyter notebook https://www.anaconda.com/distribution/.

-### Installing
+### Install

-Moreover, to install sqlalchemy and psycopg2 to run in your Jupyter notebook, then use these prompt commands:
+To install sqlalchemy and psycopg2 to run in your Jupyter notebook, you have to use these prompt commands:

 *conda install -c anaconda sqlalchemy
 *conda install -c anaconda sqlite
 *pip install psycopg2

 ## Features